Mitsubishi MU-2: Safety concerns

 In the United States, the MU-2 had a spotty safety record during its early decades, as its high performance coupled with a relatively low purchase price appealed to amateur pilots who did not appreciate how demanding it is to fly compared to slower piston engined aircraft.
-The MU-2 has performance similar to a small jet; as it weighs less than 12500 lb, however, under U.S. pilot certification rules in force at the time, a pilot holding a multi-engine rating for much slower light twin piston-engine aircraft was allowed to fly the MU-2 with only a simple flight instructor endorsement.
+The MU-2 has performance similar to a small jet, but due to a gross weight less than 12500 lb, U.S. pilot certification rules in force at the time allowed a pilot trained for much slower light twin piston-engined aircraft to fly the MU-2 with only a simple flight instructor endorsement.
 Inexperience with the MU-2's higher speeds, altitudes, and climb and descent rates resulted in many crashes.
 In Europe, pilots were required to obtain a specific type rating to fly the MU-2, resulting in roughly half the accident rate of early operations in the U.S.

 Some of the aircraft's flight characteristics may be unfamiliar to pilots accustomed to slower light piston twins.
-Standard engine-out procedures are counterproductive when flying the MU-2: the commonly taught procedure of reducing flap following an engine failure on takeoff leads to a critical reduction in lift in the MU-2 with its unusually large and effective flaps.
+Standard engine-out procedures are counterproductive when flying the MU-2; the commonly taught procedure of reducing flap following an engine failure on takeoff leads to a critical reduction in lift in the MU-2 with its unusually large and effective flaps.
 When pilots were taught to retain takeoff flap and reduce climb rate after an engine failure, MU-2 takeoff accident rates were reduced.
-Additionally, the MU-2 is sensitive to trim settings, and it is critical to promptly trim the aircraft properly in all phases of flight.
+Additionally, the MU-2 is sensitive to trim settings, and promptly trimming the aircraft properly in all phases of flight is critical.
 The absence of adverse yaw eliminates the need to use rudder for coordinated flight, but proper and prompt use of rudder is vital to counter the aircraft's tendency to roll in reaction to engine torque; at low airspeed, the aircraft will rapidly roll and enter an accelerated stall if the pilot applies full power without adequate preparation, and safe recovery from this condition is very difficult at low altitude.

-Most crashes early in the type's service life were attributable to pilot error; never the less, in 1981, four uncontrolled descents from altitude prompted the United States National Transportation Safety Board (NTSB) to initiate separate investigations into the cabin pressurization system and autopilot, but the outcome was inconclusive.
+Most crashes early in the type's service life were attributable to pilot error, but in 1981, four uncontrolled descents from altitude prompted the United States National Transportation Safety Board (NTSB) to initiate separate investigations into the cabin pressurization system and autopilot, but the outcome was inconclusive.
 In 1983, after more crashes, the NTSB convinced the Federal Aviation Administration (FAA) to perform a more comprehensive study of various aircraft systems; the study ultimately did not fault the MU-2's design, but the repeated investigations had damaged the aircraft's reputation by this time.
 This prompted Mitsubishi, in cooperation with FlightSafety International, to initiate the Pilot's Review of Proficiency (PROP) seminar program to better educate MU-2 pilots about the aircraft's characteristics.
-The PROP seminars were suspended following the end of MU-2 production in 1986 but were reinstated in 1994 due to continuing accidents.
+The PROP seminars were suspended following the end of MU-2 production in 1986, but were reinstated in 1994 due to continuing accidents.